rahmiabi/knights-of-flavor-country/story-plan.md

 + True final boss - Kerney the true mastermind behind evil Surin's attack

 ## Friendly NPCs
-+ General Mackerelli - Generic General and reacts to gameplay
++ General Mackerelli
+++ Generic General and reacts to gameplay
-+ Businessman Kerney - Where you get new guns and gear from
++ Businessman Kerney
+++ Where you get new guns and gear from
++ Count Volodymyr
+++ The original ruler of Apple nation (tentative name)

+## Enemy NPCs
++ Evil Surin
+++ A puppet or smth created or a person that has taken over Apple Nation (tentative name) ++ Being controlled or influenced by Kerney
++ Kerney: The mastermind of the war (Palpatine type beat) ++ Wants to control the world
+++ After being defeated he goes on sabbatical

 ## Playable char
 + tbd